 Key Stage 3: Years 7 – 9

-In Years 7 and 8 students spend more time studying English and Mathematics.
-We believe that these subjects are vital in developing skills students need in other subjects and for life outside and beyond school.
+We place a strong focus on English and Mathematics as we believe that these subjects are vital in developing the skills students need in other subjects and for life outside and beyond school.

-English • Mathematics • Science • Modern Foreign Languages • History • Geography • Religious Education • Art • Music • Drama • Food • Textiles • Graphic Products • Product Design • ICT • Physical Education and Games • PSHE
+English Language and English Literature • Mathematics • Science • Modern Foreign Languages (French or German) • History • Geography • Religious Education• Art • Music • Drama • Food and Nutrition • Textiles • Product Design • Computer Science• Physical Education and Games •

 For further information on specific curriculums please see our departments page for contact details.